Last Updated on October 27, 2023 by Electricalvolt

 7. Losses in distribution equipment

-Harmonics in addition to the fundamental current cause additional losses in the cable, fuses, and also in the bus bars.
+Harmonics, in addition to the fundamental current, cause additional losses in the cable, fuses, and bus bars.

 8. Malfunctioning of the electronic control and computers

 Electronic controls and computers rely on power quality for their reliable operation.
-Harmonics result in a distorted waveform, neutral currents, and voltage which affect the performance of these gadgets.
-Due to excessive current in the neutral conductor voltage between neutral and ground rises above 3 volt.
-In this condition reliability of electronic equipment is questionable.
+Harmonics result in a distorted waveform, neutral currents, and voltage, which affect the performance of these gadgets.
+Due to excessive current in the neutral conductor, the voltage between neutral and ground rises above 3 volts.
+In this condition, the reliability of electronic equipment is questionable.

 9. Measurement error in the metering systems

 The accuracy of the metering system is affected by the presence of harmonics.
-Watt-hour meters accurately register the direction of the power flow at harmonic frequencies, but they have magnitude error which increases with frequency.
+Watt-hour meters accurately register the direction of the power flow at harmonic frequencies, but they have magnitude errors that increase with frequency.
 The accuracy of demand meters and VAR meters is even less in the presence of harmonics.
-The solution lies with the use of True RMS meters.
+The solution lies in the use of True RMS meters.

 10. Zero crossing noise

-In order to reduce the generation of transients and EMI when on the inductive loads many electronic controllers detect the points at which supply voltage crosses the zero point.
-Due to the presence of harmonic, the rate of change of voltage at zero crossing becomes very fast and difficult to identify, leading to the erratic operation.
+In order to reduce the generation of transients and EMI when on inductive loads, many electronic controllers detect the points at which supply voltage crosses the zero point.
+Due to the presence of harmonics, the rate of voltage change at zero crossing becomes very fast and difficult to identify, leading to an erratic operation.

 11. Electrostatic interference with communication circuits